Table of Contents

 - 4 Wrap Up

 Not by chance, both platforms have their loyal audience.
 Though they both belong to the online sales industry, the platforms are pretty different regarding the business models they apply.

 On the one hand, the principle of earning profits in both cases is more or less the same.
 Both platforms give shoppers the possibility to buy products online.
-However, the business models, pricing, and services offered, differ.
+However, the business models, pricing, and services offered to differ.
 As well as the approach to the shoppers and sellers.
 While Amazon is a customer-centric marketplace, eBay is seller-focused.

 When choosing between eBay or Amazon, you must remember that each has its pluses and minuses.
 For instance, Amazon is a much better place for newbies in online sales.
 This is because it educates sellers and offers many marketing tools to promote their products.
 Also, it provides a unique service – Fulfillment by Amazon.
 With this option, Amazon handles fulfillment, related customer services, and returns on behalf of the seller.

 On the other hand, if you intend to sell a used product, your choice is definitely eBay.
 The reason for that is that eBay is a place famous for buying and selling used items.
 Also, eBay allows for the “auction” principle to price goods, meaning the higher bid wins the deal.
 In turn, Amazon doesn’t apply it.
 It has several other positive sides, like fewer restrictions, a straightforward payment system, and more.